backdoordetectors/backdoordetectors.github.io/index.md

 &nbsp;&nbsp;

-## Attack Keep Left sign in the wild
+## Attack Keep Left sign in the real world

 <a name="aheadSTOPSec"></a>